 Does a health insurance policy cover cancer?

 It depends.
-Some health insurance policies come with an element of cancer cover and some provide cancer benefits at an additional cost.
+Some health insurance policies come with an element of cancer cover and some provide comprehensive cover for cancer support and treatment at an additional cost.
 If you are particularly interested in a health insurance policy which offers the most comprehensive cancer cover then you should speak to an independent health insurance specialist* who can compare all of the leading health insurance providers and provide advice and guidance on the policy which may suit you best.

 Will health insurance cover me if I have had cancer in the past?

 If you have had cancer in the past you may be able to get health insurance to cover you in case you have other medical needs.
 A recurrence of cancer or cancer investigations may not be covered but this will depend on the insurance company you choose and also on the details of your past cancer diagnosis.
 If your cancer is in remission and has not required treatment or consultations for 5 years or more, you may be able to get health insurance that will cover you without any additional exclusions to the cover.
 People in this situation should almost always speak to a health insurance expert before choosing a health insurance policy as there may be pros and cons to different contracts.
-Each insurer will review your past health differently and the experts have a great deal of insight that they will use to guide you to the best health insurance solutions.
+Each insurer will review your past health differently and some may cover you faster than others because they have shorter moratorium periods.
+This is where health insurance experts have a great deal of insight that they will use to guide you to the best health insurance solutions.

 What other exclusions are often applied to health insurance policies?